Who are the Friends of the Cobberas?

 - Walking track maintenance

-- Pest plant and animal control
+- Pest plant and animal monitoring and control

 - Removing old wire fences and posts